How to Optimize Google AdWords for SEO in 2022

 How to use them to find keywords

 This is one of the most exciting times in the history of Google AdWords.
-With Google’s focus on the long-term, they’re planning to make some massive changes to the Google Display Network that will have a huge impact on SEO.
+With Google’s focus on the long-term, they’re planning to make massive changes to the Google Display Network that will greatly impact SEO.

 Here’s what you need to know:

 The Google Display Network is Google’s network of sites that display Google Ads.
-It includes sites such as YouTube, Blogger, Google+ and YouTube Channels.
-The Google Display Network will undergo a massive change over the coming years, and it will affect how you optimize your campaigns.
+It includes YouTube, Blogger, Google+, and YouTube Channels.
+The Google Display Network will change greatly over the coming years, affecting how you optimize your campaigns.

-The first major change is the Google Display Network will start using “Google-owned” sites, which is code for sites that are owned by Google.
-This will drastically reduce the number of “undefined” ads, which are ads that are displayed on “unrelated” sites. the Google Display Network will stop displaying “undefined” ads altogether.
-This means you’ll have to make sure you get “Google-owned” sites into your campaigns.
+The first major change is that the Google Display Network will start using “Google-owned” sites and code for Google-owned areas.
+This will drastically reduce the number of “undefined” ads, which are ads that are displayed on “unrelated” sites.
+The Google Display Network will stop displaying “undefined” ads altogether.
+This means you must get “Google-owned” sites into your campaigns.

 How to Use the Google AdWords Keyword Planner

-A lot of people think that optimizing Google AdWords for SEO means using keywords to target specific topics, and this is true.
-However, the keyword planner makes this process easier by providing a wealth of information.
-It’s easy to discover the most popular terms and phrases across different locations, and it allows you to understand what topics are trending.
-For example, if you want to get more traffic from the United States, the keyword planner can help you find the keywords with the highest demand, popularity, and growth rates.
+Many people think optimizing Google AdWords for SEO means using keywords to target specific topics, which is true.
+However, the keyword planner makes this process easier by providing information.
+Discovering the most popular terms and phrases across different locations is easy, allowing you to understand what topics are trending.
+For example, if you want more traffic from the United States, the keyword planner can help you find the keywords with the highest demand, popularity, and growth rates.

-It’s also possible to use the planner to find keywords that have a high cost-per-click, or CPC.
+Using the planner to find keywords with high cost-per-click or CPC is also possible.
 This is the amount you pay to advertise for each click on your ad.
 If you want to increase your CPC, you can use the planner to find the keywords with the lowest competition and the best advertiser’s payout.
-If you’re interested in improving your landing pages, you can use the Keyword Planner to find keywords that will drive the most traffic and conversions.
+To improve your landing pages, you can use the Keyword Planner to find keywords that will drive the most traffic and conversions.

 How to optimize your campaigns